cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/SEH/readme.md

 ![plot](./Exercise/ExploitationConcept2.png)

-Question: Why can't you just do a jump at the SE Handler to shellcode?
+### Question: Why can't we just do a jump at the SEH to our shellcode?

+To think of it, if our SEH is a short jump gadget, it is possible not to use pop pop return.

+However, I guess this instruction might be pretty rare.

+### What is SAFESEH?

-SEH Handler's pop pop ret must be a SafeSEH unprotected address.
+To stop attacks from easily exploiting exception handling buffer overflow, the pop pop return gadget must reside in a safeSEH unprotected module.
-Technically if I find a jmp instruction in the SafeSEH module, I should be able to do it.

 I discovered this by attempting to use a ROP gadget from kernel32.dll which failed.

-WinDBG Commands:
+Sadly, I have yet to find a way to check if a module is SAFESEH using Windbg.

+## Finishing up our exploit!

+### Useful Windbg Commands
 ```
 !anaylze -v // can also be used for userland exception
 d fs:[0]	// view TIB
 !exchain 	// output the frame (next SEH pointer | SE Handler)

-Debugging SafeSEH
+Debugging SafeSEH specific to exploit
 bp ntdll!RtlGetGroupSecurityDescriptor+0x299
-bp ntdll!RtlRaiseStatus+0x8e
+bp ntdll!RtlRaiseStatus+0x8e	//prologue of exception handler
 bp 625010b4	//this is the pop, pop, ret in SafeSEH module
 ```

 ## Analysing the call stack disassembly